gouthamNannuta/quirk/README.md

 For awhile, Quirk was going quite well.
 Lots of people subscribed, we got backed by [Y Combinator](https://www.ycombinator.com/), and we were growing _very_ quickly.

 Unfortunately, in order for the business to work and for us to pay ourselves, we needed folks to be subscribed for a fair amount of time.
 But that wasn't the case and we honestly should have predicted it given my own experience: as people did better, they unsubscribed.
-Unfortunately, the opposite was true as well, if folks weren't doing better, but were giving it a good shot, they would stay subscribed longer.
+Unfortunately, the opposite was true as well, if the folks weren't doing better, but were giving it a good shot, they would stay subscribed longer.

-So in order to continue Quirk, Quirk needed to make people feel worse for longer.
+So in order to continue Quirk needed to make people feel bad for longer.
 We didn't want to do that, so we pivoted the company.

 **Quirk (the company) is now Room Service.**